Fabry Genetic Support Service

 It is important that your blood relatives, both males and females, are aware of Fabry disease so they can receive genetic counselling and testing.
-The earlier an individual is discovered to have a Fabry gene change the earlier they can be assessed and appropriate management initiated.
+The earlier an individual is discovered to have a gene change that leads to Fabry disease, the earlier they can be assessed and appropriate management initiated.

 Females and Fabry disease

 It was once thought that females could only be “carriers” of Fabry disease, and that only males were affected by the disease itself.
-However, new evidence shows that females with a Fabry gene change can also experience serious health problems.
+However, evidence shows that females with a Fabry gene change can also experience serious health problems (Von der Lippe et al. 2016; Wang et al. 2007; Galanos et al. 2002; MacDermot, Holmes & Miners 2001; Whybra et al. 2001).
 These health problems may have incorrectly been attributed to other causes instead of Fabry disease and it is for this reason that females should also be tested.

 How genetic counselling can help relatives of patients with Fabry disease